Decreased libido is a reduction in sex drive.

 A blood test can measure the level of testosterone in the blood.
 The diagnosis of low testosterone (called hypogonadism) is based both on the man's description of his symptoms and his low blood levels of testosterone.

-If the cause is psychologic, various psychologic therapies, including behavioral therapies, such as the sensate focus technique (see Sexual Dysfunction in Women: Treatment), can help.
+If the cause is psychologic, various psychologic therapies, including behavioral therapies, such as the sensate focus technique (see see Treatment), can help.
 Counseling can help the couple address relationship issues.
 Men should also understand the role of stress and its impact on physical function.
-If the testosterone level is low, supplemental testosterone can be given, in the form of a patch or gel applied to the skin or as an injection (see Biology of the Male Reproductive System: Testosterone Replacement Therapy).
+If the testosterone level is low, supplemental testosterone can be given, in the form of a patch or gel applied to the skin or as an injection (see see Testosterone Replacement Therapy).
 If a drug appears to be the cause of low testosterone levels, a doctor may consider treating the man with a different drug.

 Last full review/revision March 2013 by Irvin H. Hirsch, MD